DanielJR78/cypress-cucumber-sample/README.md

 ### Sample features:
 Any test to be executed should be stored at [integration folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration).

-Any .feature file should have an associated folder with the *same name* and containing specific steps and classes.
+Any *.feature file* should have an associated folder with the *same name* and containing specific steps and classes in *.js files*.

-In our example, all these files are stored in \amazon sub folder:
+In our example, features are so implemented at [amazon subfolder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration/amazon).

 ```
 LoginRequired.feature